 As we move through the Covid-19 lockdown, there are many Matrics who will be concerned about achieving the highest marks possible in order to maximize their chances of getting into the University of their choice, whether that’s UCT, Wits, Tuks, or Stellenbosch.
 But what about Universities and Colleges outside of South Africa?
 What are the differences between American and South African University applications?
 How does the process differ?
 What do American Universities value, and what do they deem less important?

 Here are a couple of key differences that will set you on the right path when thinking about applications to Universities in the USA:

 The US is home to over 4,000 institutions of tertiary education, whereas South Africa has a total of 26.
 With this mix of locations, focuses, specializations, and experiences, you are guaranteed to find a perfect fit for yourself .
 In South Africa, you might find yourself feeling like you are following the crowd.
 Aspire Atlantic believes that in America, there is a unique fit for every person.
 We want to give you the opportunity to study what you want, where you want!

 A Holistic Application

 A further difference in the process is the personal essay.
-This is a statement attached to your application that tells the Universities you are applying to about YOU, and helps them choose between otherwise equally promising candidates.
+This is a statement attached to your application that tells the Universities you are applying to about YOU.
+It helps them choose between otherwise equally promising candidates.
 It’s important to write about something that reflects well who you are, and allows your personality to shine through!
 You can write about an experience, a point of view, or even your favourite band or singer – as long as it properly reflects the kind of person you are to the University.

 Emphasis on Diversity

-To all students who are interested in studying in the USA, and who plan to use sport to make that a reality: there is no better time to start planning for your future than RIGHT NOW.
+Remember: there is no better time to start planning for your future than RIGHT NOW.
 Sign up for an evaluation to see if Aspire Atlantic can help you achieve your academic and sporting dreams today!